Ahmad Shah Massoud: International relations

 U.S. policy regarding Massoud, the Taliban and Afghanistan remained ambiguous and differed between the various U.S. government agencies.

 In 1997, U.S. State Department's Robin Raphel suggested to Massoud he should surrender to the Taliban.
 He soundly rejected the proposal.

 At one point in the war, in 1997, two top foreign policy officials in the Clinton administration flew to northern Afghanistan in an attempt to convince Massoud not to take advantage of a strategic opportunity to make crucial gains against the Taliban.

 In 1998, a U.S. Defense Intelligence Agency analyst, Julie Sirrs, visited Massoud's territories privately, having previously been denied official permission to do so by her agency.
 She reported that Massoud had conveyed warnings about strengthened ties between the Taliban and foreign Islamist terrorists.
 Returning home, she was sacked from her agency for insubordination, because at that time the U.S. administration had no trust in Massoud.

 In the meantime, the only collaboration between Massoud and another U.S. intelligence service, the Central Intelligence Agency (CIA), consisted of an effort to trace Osama bin Laden following the 1998 embassy bombings.
 The U.S. and the European Union provided no support to Massoud for the fight against the Taliban.

 A change of policy, lobbied for by CIA officers on the ground who had visited the area of Massoud, regarding support to Massoud, was underway in the course of 2001.
-According to Steve Coll's book Ghost Wars (who won the 2005 Pulitzer Prize for General Non-Fiction):
+According to Steve Coll's book Ghost Wars (who won the 2005 Pulitzer Prize for General Nonfiction):

 U.S. Congressman Dana Rohrabacher also recalled:

 [B]etween Bush's inauguration and 9/11, I met with the new national security staff on 3 occasions, including one meeting with Condoleezza Rice to discuss Afghanistan.
 There were, in fact, signs noted in an overview story in The Washington Post about a month ago that some steps were being made to break away from the previous administration's Afghan policy.